freidev/note-api-node/readme.md

     ```
     npm install
     ```
+4. Set up Firebase
+    - Create a Firebase project in the Firebase console.
+    - Generate a private key file for your service account.
+    - Place the service account key file in your project directory and rename it to `firebase-service-account.json`.
-4. Compile TypeScript to JavaScript
+5. Compile TypeScript to JavaScript
     ```
     tsc
     ```
-5. Start the server
+6. Start the server
     ```
     npm start
     ```